lgalaz/fullstack-javascript/react/Error_Boundaries/explanation.md

 ### 2. Why are error boundaries class components?

 React currently provides error boundary APIs only for class components.
+The APIs are `static getDerivedStateFromError` (to render a fallback) and `componentDidCatch` (to log/report errors).